Enigmatic-Smile/docs/offers/README.md

 The Offer object holds the details about a card linked offer.
 Offers can be created by developers using the [Offer API](https://reference.fidel.uk/v1/reference#create-offer) or by Brands/Merchants using the CLO dashboard at [clo.fidel.uk](https://clo.fidel.uk).
 A card linked offer specifies a set of parameters that will be used to qualify a card transaction made at a participating Brand’s online or offline store.

 ## Offer object

+Once you have created an offer, you can request the contents of the object using the [Get Offer](https://reference.fidel.uk/reference#get-offer) API call.
+The response will appear similar to the following:

 ```json
 fileName:offer.json